 Cost $10 per child, payable on booking.
 Please check before booking underage children by emailing firstname.lastname@example.org.

-It's a full-day, drop-off programme led by our awesome team of garden educators, where children can explore the magic of Wellington Botanic Garden through bushwalks, games and activities.
+Join us for a full-day, drop-off programme led by our awesome team of garden educators, where children can explore the magic of Wellington Botanic Garden through bushwalks, games and activities.

 Cost from $50 per child, payable on booking.